Big-Edge2297/homie-dashboard/README.md

 ---

+Standalone Setup without HACS (Option B)
+1. Copy homie-dashboard.html and config.js into your HA config/www/ folder
+2. Access it in a browser at http://YOUR_HA_IP:8123/local/homie-dashboard.html or create a dashboard in HA like in Step 4 above with but use /local/homie-dashboard.html
+3. Follow step 5 to configure your config.js file

+---

 ## Security

 ⚠️ The HA Long-Lived Access Token is stored in plain text inside the config.js file.
 Anyone who can read the file has full access to your Home Assistant instance.